JanFojtik21/JanFojtik21/README.md

 ---

 ## 👋 About Me
-I live in the Czech Republic, love sports (cycling, hockey, Ironman prep), hacking, and tech.
+I live in the Czech Republic, love sports (cycling, hockey), hacking, and tech.
 I specialize in finding & fixing vulnerabilities — from source code to production.
 Currently working in AppSec @ Veeam and documenting my OSCP journey.